cmorse/CppSQLite/README.md

 CppSQLite
 =========

 A simple and easy-to-use cross-platform C++ wrapper for the SQLite API.
-Fork of the CppSQLite project, originally by Rob Groves, currently updated and maintained by NeoSmart Technologies.
+Fork of the CppSQLite project.

 http://www.codeproject.com/Articles/6343/CppSQLite-C-Wrapper-for-SQLite